supaglue-labs/supaglue/docs/docs/privacy.md

 handle personal information that we collect through our digital properties that link to this Privacy Policy, including our website (collectively, the &quot;<strong>Service</strong>&quot;).

-Supergrain provides integration tools to business customers.
+Supaglue provides integration tools to business customers.
 This Privacy Policy does not apply to personal information that we handle on behalf of our business customers while providing our services to them.
 Our use of this information is restricted by our agreements with those business customers.